smy1/swlab/python/README.md

 __Figure 2__: _An example of an Excel file for the crop function._

+In Figure 2 above:
+- points coming soon

 <img src="https://github.com/smy1/swlab/blob/main/script/py_eg_annotated.png" width=auto height="230">

 __Figure 3__: _An example of how to get the cropping details._

 In Figure 3 above:
 - This is a screenshot of a movie with a dimension of 640 x 480.
 (I have decided to illustrate using a movie instead of an actual experiment recording).
 Imagine that we want to crop the area indicated by the white border.
-- To get __x1 and x2__: Given that the horizontal length of the movie is 640, we can gauge the other points along the x-axis by dividing the screenshot by halves.
+- To get __x1 and x2__: Given that the width of the movie is 640, we can gauge the other points along the x-axis by dividing the screenshot by halves.
 This gives us a value of 120 for x1 and 480 for x2.
-- To get __y1 and y2__: Likewise, knowing that the vertical length of the movie is 480, we can gauge the other points along the y-axis.
+- To get __y1 and y2__: Likewise, knowing that the height of the movie is 480, we can gauge the other points along the y-axis.
 This gives us a value of 360 for y2.
 Since we do not want to cut the top, y1 will be 0.

 >[!TIP]
 >The dimension of a video can be obtained by checking its properties.
 We can also get this information using moviepy: